vivek-solveda/wallet/README.md

 The module maintains a separate table wallet_balance for each customer’s wallet balance.

-Balance updates are synchronized with transact
+Balance updates are synchronized with transaction.